 Because it’s such a fundamental document in any project, the project brief is created by the project manager.
 The project manager is responsible for creating the project plan and schedule, as well as managing resources, so it’s only natural that they are involved in the creation of the project brief as it will guide all those other project components.

 However, a project manager doesn’t pull the information contained in the project brief out of their hat.
 Like producing the project plan and schedule, there are resources a project manager will tap to make sure the document accurately captures the project’s mission.

 The first and among the most key people to speak to, naturally, are the client and project stakeholders.
 They are the ones for whom the project exists and can define its goals and objectives.

 Once the vision is clear, project managers can refer back to older projects for historical data that can help guide the direction of this new project.
-Another resource is other project managers that have run similar projects and, of course, the team, who is assembled for their skills and experience.
+Similarly, input from other project managers and project team members who have run similar projects can be very helpful.

 While the buck stops with the project manager, a lot of cooks are in this kitchen.
 The more research and preparation are done before the pencil hits the paper, the better the results, which will set the tone for the entire project that follows.